tylerastraub/MetroidvaniaMonth23/README.md

 - 1 boss, multiple areas.
 Boss has a bunch of the enemy powers

 Ancient Powers (some just ideas)
-- Moving
+- ✓ Moving
-- Jumping
+- ✓ Jumping
-- Dialogue box
+- ✓ Dialogue box
-- Dash (or run)
-- Walljump
+- ✓ Walljump
-- Double jump
+- ✓ Crouching/crawling
+- Dash (or run, or some other movement option)
 - High jump
 - Attack (melee? ranged? multiple types?)
 - Time stop
 - Slow fall (parachute?)
-- Charge (or some way to break through walls that can be broken)
+- Charge (or some way to break through walls that can be broken. can be same as dash if we go that way)
-- Crawling

 Enemy Powers
 - Movement modify (can't go one direction - or either direction)
-- Mega gravity (no jumping/double jumping)
+- Mega gravity (no jumping)
 - Ice blast (no wall jumping)
 - Speed-up (no time stop)
 - Energy shield (sucks in projectile attacks)